NikhilPeri/oec-2018/app/views/home/_docs.html.md

 # API
 Now that your are setup you can start trading using the following endpoints.
+The entire API is based on GET requests for ease of use, this way you can play around in the browser without typing a line of code.
-If this is your first time making web requests; checkout the following language docs:
+If this is your first time making get requests; checkout the following language docs:

  - [Ruby]()
  - [Python]()